 Pressure Washing Katy TX: What Homeowners Need to Know

 Katy is one of the fastest-growing areas in Texas, and it's also one of the most demanding places to maintain a home exterior.
 The combination of Gulf Coast humidity, heavy rainfall, iron-rich clay soil, and active HOA enforcement means exterior cleaning isn't optional here.
 It's part of homeownership.
-We provide pressure washing and soft washing services across the Katy area, and this page covers what local homeowners should know before booking a cleaning.
+Use the pressure washing and soft washing pages with the Katy pressure washing planner or the Katy-area service planner when you need the subdivision, surface, stain, and timing details in one place.

 If you've lived in Katy for more than a year or two, you already know the pattern.
 Green algae shows up on the north side of the house.
 Black streaks creep down the roof.
 The driveway turns dark gray, then almost black.
 Red-brown clay stains appear at the base of the foundation every time it rains.
 And if you're in a master-planned community, the HOA sends a letter reminding you that your neighbors can see all of it.